-This research will explore opportunities to enhance the capacity of transportation governing and planning practices for government institutions, urban planners and transport operators in Bangalore.
+This research explores opportunities to enhance the capacity of transportation governing and planning practices for government institutions, urban planners and transport operators in Bangalore.

 Lucy is a research associate in urban mobility working on the PEAK Urban programme.